Virginia Law on Accord & Satisfaction: Va. Code § 19.2-151

 When a person is in jail or under a recognizance to answer a charge of assault and battery or other misdemeanor, or has been indicted for an assault and battery or other misdemeanor for which there is a remedy by civil action, unless the offense was committed (i) by or upon any law-enforcement officer, (ii) riotously in violation of §§ 18.2-404 to 18.2-407, (iii) against a family or household member in violation of § 18.2-57.2, or (iv) with intent to commit a felony, if the person injured appears before the court which made the commitment or took the recognizance, or before the court in which the indictment is pending, and acknowledges in writing that he has received satisfaction for the injury, the court may, in its discretion, by an order, supersede the commitment, discharge the recognizance, or dismiss the prosecution, upon payment by the defendant of costs accrued to the Commonwealth or any of its officers.

-What does this mean for you?
+What does this mean for your Criminal Case?

-Which misdemeanors does an accord and satisfaction apply to?
+Which misdemeanors does an Accord and Satisfaction apply to?

 Do you need an attorney?

 Yes, this is a delicate agreement that relies on many different parties coming together for the end result of getting your case dismissed.
 It is a balancing act between your interests, opposing party’s interests, and ensuring that the prosecutor on your case will agree to it.
-Have an experienced criminal defense attorney take a look at the specific facts of your case to see if you could potentially have your charges dismissed via an accord and satisfaction.
+Having an experienced criminal defense attorney take a look at the specific facts of your case to see if you could potentially have your charges dismissed via an accord and satisfaction.